iconify/website/docs/articles/index.md

 # Articles

-In addition to documentation, Iconify documentation website has some helpful articles.
-It is sort of documentation, but on various topics that do not fit in other sections or fit in multiple sections.
+In addition to documentation, Iconify website has some helpful articles.

 ## How Iconify works